MrOplus/warp-docker/README.md

 - Docker and Docker Compose
 - For Teams usage: Valid Cloudflare for Teams token from your organization
+- **Important**: For Teams usage, ensure "Proxy Mode" is enabled in your WARP profile settings

+## ⚠️ Important Limitations

+### Proxy Mode Only
+This container **only supports WARP proxy mode**, not full VPN mode.
+This means:

+- **✅ SOCKS5 Proxy**: Applications must be configured to use the SOCKS5 proxy
+- **❌ System-wide VPN**: Does not route all system traffic automatically
+- **✅ Application-specific**: Only traffic routed through the proxy is affected
+- **❌ Transparent Proxy**: Cannot intercept traffic without explicit proxy configuration

+### Teams Requirements
+For Cloudflare for Teams usage:
+- Your organization must have **Proxy Mode enabled** in WARP profile settings
+- Navigate to: `Settings > WARP Client > Profile > Service Mode > Proxy`
+- Create a profile specifically for proxy mode if needed

 ## 🛠️ Installation & Usage